-The support we provide is consistent with the UK's international obligations and commitments to Subsidy Control.
-These include:

-- World Trade Organisation (WTO) rules - the EU-UK Trade and Cooperation Agreement (TCA) (see EU-UK TCA summary and Department for Business, Energy and Industrial Strategy (BEIS) guidance) - in certain circumstances EU State aid regulations may also be applied (for example under the Northern Ireland Protocol (GOV.UK) - other bilateral UK Free Trade Agreements (FTAs) where relevant.
+- The support we provide is consistent with the UK's international obligations and commitments to Subsidy Control.
+These include: - The Subsidy Control Act of 2022. - The UK Research, development and innovation streamlined route guidance. - The World Trade Organisation (WTO) rules. - The Department for Business, Energy and Industrial Strategy (BEIS) guidance). - Where applicable, EU State aid regulations may also be applied (for example under the Northern Ireland Protocol (GOV.UK). - Other bilateral UK Free Trade Agreements (FTAs) where relevant.